Medbed

 Medbeds (short for "medical beds" or "meditation beds") are a nonexistent medical technology that became prominent in conspiracy theory narratives in the early 2020s.
 Medbeds can supposedly cure any condition but have been kept secret from the general public and reserved for the elite.

 Theories about medbeds are popular in QAnon and far-right online spaces, where it is claimed that there are secret devices that can cure all disease, regrow limbs, and reverse aging.
 Promoters often describe them as hidden military or alien technology withheld from the public, with myths tying them to figures like John F. Kennedy.
-The idea spread widely on Telegram, TikTok, and other platforms, blending New Age jargon with conspiracy theories.
+The idea spread widely on Telegram, TikTok, and other platforms.
 Businesses have exploited the trend by selling medbed stays or devices with pseudoscientific claims, with some facing Food and Drug Administration warnings.
 Experts and journalists have debunked the claims as pseudoscience, noting the risks to believers of delaying real medical care while awaiting supposed rollouts.